opencasestudies/ocs-bp-school-shootings-dashboard/README.md

 #### Data import

-In this case study we demonstrate how to import data from googlesheets, however we have also downloaded the data as a CSV file and we demonstate how to import the data in this format as well.
+In this case study we demonstrate how to import data from Google Sheets, however we have also downloaded the data as a CSV file and we demonstate how to import the data in this format as well.